Cypher87/ChargeeSparkyNoCloud/README.md

 # ChargeeSparkyNoCloud

-Chargee Sparky DSMR reader without for Home Assistant without cloud access
+Chargee Sparky DSMR reader for Home Assistant without cloud access

 ## WARNING!
 Flashing this code will remove any existing code.
 You will not be able to revert back to the stock firmware.